npatt14/edtech-vp/README.md

 npm run dev
 ```

 4. Open your browser and navigate to http://localhost:3000
+(or other specified URL in console)

 ## Technologies Used